-On November 3, 2009, TransCanada's Board of Directors declared a quarterly dividend of \$0.38 per share for the quarter ending December 31, 2009 on the Company's outstanding common shares.
-It is payable on January 29, 2010 to shareholders of record at the close of business on December 31, 2009.
+On November 3, 2009, TCPL's Board of Directors declared a dividend for the quarter ending December 31, 2009 in an aggregate amount equal to the quarterly dividend to be paid on TransCanada Corporation's (TransCanada) issued and outstanding common shares at the close of business on December 31, 2009.
+The Board also declared regular dividends on TCPL's preferred shares.